How Surrogacy Works: A Step-by-Step Guide

 Frequent Questions about How Surrogacy Works

 What is the surrogacy process?

 Gestational surrogacy works in 5 simple steps: Conceiving your embryos with an IVF procedure.
-Finding a qualified surrogate mother.
+Finding a qualified surrogate.
 Becoming pregnant by transferring your embryos to the surrogate.
-The prenatal care of your surrogate mother.
+The prenatal care of your surrogate.
 And the ultimate delivery of the baby and emotional bonding.

 How do you begin a surrogacy journey?